Areas of Expertise: Criminology

 Aimee is a criminologist whose research interests lie in developmental criminology, youth justice and specifically studying protective factors and the development of youth aggression.

 Prior to starting her lecturing position in the UK in 2010, Aimee worked at a high secure unit for adolescent females.
 Before moving to England, Aimee completed her Master's Degree in Criminology at Simon Fraser University in 2010 with a focus on young offenders, child abuse, child safeguarding, and youth deviance.
-Specifically, her focus was a quantitative examination of the effects of early childhood maltreatment on later adolescent years with regards to increased levels of aggression and vulnerability to victimization.
+Specifically, her focus was a quantitative examination of the effects of early childhood maltreatment on later adolescent years with regards to increased levels of aggression and vulnerability to victimisation.
 Aimee has experience conducting research pertaining to youth crime prevention through social control, cognitive behavioural therapy, and interviewing young offenders while in custody as a means to identify risk factors for future offending.
 Aimee also has experience conducting researching using both Qualitative and Quantitative design.

 Current modules taught: